Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Blood Relations: Solving problems related to family relationships

 🚀 Blood relations problems are a common part of logical reasoning tests, including the JNVST.
-These problems require you to understand and interpret family relationships based on given information.
-The key is to visualize the relationships and use logical thinking to deduce the correct answers.
-In India, family structures can be quite complex, with extended families living together, so understanding terms like 'uncle', 'aunt', 'cousin', etc., is crucial.
+These problems involve understanding and analyzing family relationships to determine how different members of a family are related to each other.
+In India, family structures can be quite complex, with extended families living together, making this topic both interesting and relevant for students.

 Examples💡

 Example 1: If Ramesh is the brother of Suresh, and Suresh is the father of Mahesh, how is Ramesh related to Mahesh?
-Solution: Ramesh is Mahesh's uncle.
+Solution: Ramesh is Mahesh's uncle because Ramesh is the brother of Mahesh's father, Suresh.

-Example 2: If Priya is the daughter of Anil, and Anil is the son of Sunita, what is the relationship between Priya and Sunita?
-Solution: Sunita is Priya's grandmother.
+Example 2: Priya is the daughter of Anil.
+Anil is the son of Raghav.
+How is Priya related to Raghav?
+Solution: Priya is Raghav's granddaughter because Anil is Raghav's son, making Priya his granddaughter.

-Example 3: If Kavita is the sister of Raj, and Raj is the son of Meena, how is Kavita related to Meena?
-Solution: Kavita is Meena's daughter.
+Example 3: If Kavita is the sister of Raj, and Raj is the son of Meena, what is Kavita's relationship to Meena?
+Solution: Kavita is Meena's daughter because she is the sister of Meena's son, Raj.

 Common Mistakes to Avoid⚠️